-You should not use Zytiga if you are allergic to abiraterone, if you have severe liver disease or if you are pregnant.
+You should not use Zytiga if you have severe liver disease.

-Before you take Zytiga, tell your doctor if you have liver disease, low levels of potassium in your blood, any type of infection, high blood pressure, congestive heart failure, or a history of heart disease, fluid retention, recent heart attack, or problems with your adrenal gland or pituitary gland.
+Before you take this medicine, tell your doctor if you have low levels of potassium in your blood, any type of infection, high blood pressure, congestive heart failure, or a history of heart disease, fluid retention, recent heart attack, or problems with your adrenal gland or pituitary gland.

 While you are taking Zytiga and for at least 1 week after your treatment ends: Use a condom to prevent transfer of this medication to your sexual partner if she is pregnant.
 Use a condom plus another form of effective birth control if your sexual partner could become pregnant.

-You should not use Zytiga if you are allergic to abiraterone, if you have severe liver disease, or if you are pregnant.
+You should not use Zytiga if you are allergic to abiraterone.

 How should I take Zytiga?